Tackling smuggling at source

 Joint Action Plan with France

-The former Home Secretary, Sajid Javid, met with French Interior Minister Christophe Castaner in London on 24 January to agree a Joint Action Plan which includes:
+In January, the former Home Secretary, Sajid Javid, met with French Interior Minister Christophe Castaner in London to agree a Joint Action Plan which included:

 UK-France Coordination and Information Centre